Pakistan blocks access to Wikipedia over ‘blasphemous’ content

 The move by the Shehbaz Sharif government has received criticism from activists in the country who have called it the latest assault on free speech.

 “The ban is disproportionate, unconstitutional, and quite ridiculous.
-This will impact students, academia, the healthcare sector, researchers, and downgrade investor confidence in Pakistan due to the uncertainty & arbitrariness of censorship,” said digital rights activist Usama Khilji to AFP.
+This will impact students, academia, the healthcare sector, researchers, and downgrade investor confidence in Pakistan due to the uncertainty & arbitrariness of censorship,” said digital rights activist Usama Khilji to Agence-France Presse.

-Earlier in 2020, the PTA issued notices to Wikipedia and Google Inc for “disseminating sacrilegious content.”
+Earlier in 2020, the PTA issued notices to Wikipedia and Google for “disseminating sacrilegious content”.
 The country was also blocked from accessing YouTube between 2012 and 2016.

 Join our commenting forum